Skip to Main Content

 Is IR illumination invisible to animals?

-Near-infrared (850nm) is invisible to humans and most Japanese wildlife, while 940nm far-infrared is completely undetectable.
+Near-infrared (850nm) is invisible to humans and most Japanese wildlife, while 940nm far-infrared is fully unseen.
 Both are ideal for filming macaques, deer, and cranes in Japanese reserves without disturbing them.

 What resolution is possible at night?

 Modern systems capture 4K and beyond in very low light.
-Actual resolution depends on ambient conditions and chosen technology—we advise on the best fit for your shoot.
+The real resolution depends on the ambient light and the gear we choose, and we advise on the best fit for your shoot.

 Can you film night landscapes in Japan?

 Yes.
-Using high-ISO cameras we capture moonlit Mount Fuji, Milky Way astrophotography over the Japanese Alps, and starscapes above Hokkaido.
+With high-ISO cameras we capture moonlit Mount Fuji, Milky Way shots over the Japanese Alps, and starscapes above Hokkaido.
 Remote Iriomote, the Izu Islands, and the Japanese Alps offer some of Asia's finest dark-sky cinematography.

 Need Night Vision Filming?